ameyarsalvi/ameyarsalvi.github.io/_pages/social.md

 ### Invited Presentation
 Modeling, Estimation and Control Conference, Chicago (October 2024)

-An invited presentaion in the session "The Future of the Controls Field: Research Perspectives From Young Members of the MECC Community"
+An invited presentation in the session "The Future of the Controls Field: Research Perspectives From Young Members of the MECC Community"

 ![IMG_7507 Copy](https://github.com/user-attachments/assets/33aefc45-647e-41e1-a8c3-6cecfaac4f0c)